By Pragyansharma Polavarapu

 Descriptions of gentle smiling nature fill the poet’s canvas.

-pictures of knights and daring heroic warriors riding the horse at wind
+and daring heroic warriors riding the horse at wind speed, sometimes kidnapping

-speed, sometimes kidnapping a loved woman in a heroic warrior fashion, sometimes
+a loved woman in a heroic warrior fashion, sometimes rescuing a

 on steeds at wind speed going on